3x-haust/Python_Ezy_API/README.md

 ### Query Parameter Example

-Query parameters can be received as query strings by defining `Optional` and default values for function arguments.
+Query parameters can be received as query strings by defining `Optional` and default values in function arguments.

 ```python
 # user_service.py